TERMS AND CONDITIONS OF SALE

 1. Application

-The placement of an order implies and irrevocably expresses the Buyer’s acceptance of the Seller’s commercial offer and of these Terms.
-Any amendment to or deviation therefrom is subject to Seller’s prior written agreement reflected in a document entitled “Special Conditions” issued by the Seller.
-Any amendments to or derogations from these Terms are only valid with respect to a specific order, without the Buyer being able to rely upon such amendments or derogations with respect to other orders.
-These Terms prevail over all other terms and conditions of purchase of the Buyer.
-If any provision of these Terms is invalidated by a court, arbitral or administrative decision, the validity of the remaining provisions shall not be affected.
-The fact that the Seller does not exercise or require the exercise of a right provided for in these Terms shall not be interpreted as a modification of these Terms or as a waiver, even tacit, of the possibility of exercising this right in the future or of requiring its implementation.
+Any order implies and irrevocably expresses the Buyer’s acceptance of the Seller’s commercial offer and these GTCS.
+Any modification of or derogation from these terms and conditions shall be subject to the prior written agreement of the Vendor in a document entitled “Special Terms and Conditions” issued by the Vendor.
+Modifications of or derogations from the present GTC shall only apply to the order in question, and the Buyer shall not be entitled to invoke them for other orders.
+These GCS take precedence over any other purchasing conditions of the Buyer.
+Should any provision of these GTC be invalidated by a judicial, arbitral or administrative decision, the validity of the other provisions shall not be affected.
+The fact that the Seller does not avail itself of, or does not require the implementation of, a right provided for in these GTCS shall not be interpreted as a modification of these GTCS or as a waiver, even tacit, of the possibility of availing itself of this right in the future or of requiring its implementation.

 2. Order and agreement of the Parties